 We step up to the edge and look down over a vast pit.
-Dozens of birds of prey circle overhead, and groups of pelicans have taken up residence on several of the mounds below.
+Dozens of birds of prey circle overhead and groups of pelicans have taken up residence on several of the mounds below.
 Trucks can be seen emptying loads of human detritus into a distant part of the landfill, which Greg tells me is the largest between Melbourne and Sydney.

 I’m not allowed to take photos here, perhaps because the public would feel uncomfortable seeing the reality of what happens to the waste from a big city, preferring it to stay out of sight and out of mind.

-All this waste is now being used to produce enough electricity for 1,900 homes, and I’ve come here to see for myself how they’re doing it.
+All this waste is now being used to produce enough electricity for 1,900 homes and I’ve come here to see for myself how they’re doing it.
 But I’ve discovered they’re doing much more than this.

 I would later talk with Andrea, the waste management team leader for the City of Albury, and hear what it was like when she first started in the role.
-It was in 2008, she received no handover, had a group of staff who were all ‘old-school’, and she soon realised there was only 15 years of life left for the landfill unless drastic changes were made.
+It was in 2008, she received no handover, had a group of staff who were all ‘old-school’, and she soon realised there were only 15 years of life left for the landfill unless drastic changes were made.

 How do you extend the life of a landfill?
 What would happen to the city’s waste without it?
-I’m now learning about how it became a state-of-the-art Waste Management Centre, and all that it can do.
+I’m now learning about how it became a state-of-the-art Waste Management Centre and all that it can do.

 Earlier I arrived here on my bike to this hillside on the outskirts of Albury.
-At the entrance of the Centre was a gatehouse nestled between two weighbridges, and I pulled up outside the window.
-They were expecting me, and invited me inside.
+At the entrance of the Centre was a gatehouse nestled between two weighbridges and I pulled up outside the window.
+They were expecting me and invited me inside.
 The person who would show me around had popped out, but would be back soon.

 Donna and Rhiannon were the gatekeepers today.
 I sat and chatted with them while they worked, each attending a window on either side of the gatehouse office.
 Gatekeepers have always seemed like mysterious, ominous beings, there to pass judgement, so it’s a delight to see them on the other side of the glass: kind and friendly people who like to chat and joke.
 They tell me of the various truck drivers who regularly give them treats, such as flowers or chocolates.
-While I’m there a truckie gives them Easter eggs, and they offer some to me.
+While I’m there a truckie gives them Easter eggs and they offer some to me.

 Donna is at the ‘entry’ window, where cars and trucks pull up on the weighbridge and gain entry to the Waste Management Centre.
 There are small cars, vans and utes carrying regular household and business waste, as well as large trucks from construction sites and industrial facilities.
 Rhiannon is at the ‘exit’ window, where the same cars and trucks get weighed again, having disposed of their waste, and are then charged an appropriate amount.